 As early adopters of the multi agency safeguarding arrangements, our arrangements were originally published in October 2018.
 In line with our commitment to listen, learn, review and adapt, we refreshed our arrangements and republished in June 2019 (in line with statutory timescales)

 For more information, visit the About Us page.

 Annual Review of Local Arrangements to Safeguard and Promote the Welfare of Children and Young People – 2018/2019

 The annual review was published on 30 September 2019.
-For further information, go to Key Documents
+For further information and to read the review, visit Key Documents.